 Stay-At-Home Hobbies

 A pair of needles and some yarn?
-A couple of dollars, max.
-The look on someone’s face when you gift them a homemade hat, a pair of socks, or blanket?
+A couple of dollars.
+The look on someone’s face when you gift them a homemade hat, a pair of socks, or a blanket?
 Absolutely priceless.

 It’s a soothing hobby that you can do anywhere from the comfort of your sofa, or even on your commute on the bus, and costs next to nothing too.
-I recent arm-knitted this blanket for my mum, and she should it was one of the best presents she’d ever received!
+I arm-knitted (yup, it’s a thing!) this blanket for my mum, and she should it was one of the best presents she’d ever received!
 One of the most inexpensive hobbies, but with a huge payoff.

 Don’t knock it until you try making something like this gorgeous chunky knit blanket!